anggiealnrn27/Simulasi-Plotting-Petugas-SE2026/README.md

 >
 > This repository is intended solely for educational and portfolio purposes.
 >
-> The original datasets used during my internship at **Statistics Indonesia (BPS)** are confidential and are **not included** in this repository.
+> The original datasets used during my internship at **Badan Pusat Statistik (BPS)** are confidential and are **not included** in this repository.
 Any data provided in this repository are sample or synthetic data created for demonstration purposes only.

 ---